ursatile/css4eng/212-column-based-layouts.md

 > Horizonal scrolling is almost always a terrible idea unless it's done on purpose.

-Instead, we can give the container a `max-width`, and set the width of the column elements as a proportion of the container width.
-Here, we're using CSS `calc()` to keep the column gutter at a constant 10px while adjusting the width of the columns themselves.
+Instead, we can give the container a `max-width`, and set the width of the column elements as a percentage of the container width:

-{% example 12-col-responsive.css %}
+{% example fluid-grid.css %}

-{% iframe 12-col-responsive-demo.html style="height: 20em;" %}
+{% iframe fluid-grid.html style="height: 20em;" %}

-{% iframe 12-col-responsive-demo.html style="width: 50%; height: 20em;" %}
+{% iframe fluid-grid.html style="width: 50%; height: 20em;" %}

 The Guitar Garage demo site using a responsive layout looks like this:

-{% iframe guitar-garage-12-col-responsive-grid.html style="border: 2px solid #fff; height: 25em; zoom: 90%;" %}
+{% iframe guitar-garage-fluid.html style="border: 2px solid #fff; height: 25em;" %}

-and on a narrower screen layout, various elements will adjust to adapt the layout to the narrower format:
+and on a narrower screen:

-{% iframe guitar-garage-12-col-responsive-grid.html style="border: 2px solid #fff; height: 25em; width: 50%; zoom: 90%" %}
+{% iframe guitar-garage-fluid.html style="border: 2px solid #fff; height: 25em; width: 50%;" %}

-It's a lot better than the fixed-width layout - we no longer get a horizontal scroll for starters - but we can do a lot better.
+It works OK up to a point, but when you get down to something like a mobile device, the whole idea of side-by-side content doesn't really make sense.
+We'd be much better off with a layout that uses the full width of the device on desktops and tablets, but on something like a smartphone, it switches to a completely different layout which stacks items vertically instead of displaying them side-by-side.

 ## Responsive Layouts with @media Queries